 According to its Statute, the ICC has jurisdiction over aggression, genocide, crimes against humanity and war crimes.
 Article 8 of the Statute lists the war crimes over which the ICC has jurisdiction.
-These include most of the grave breaches listed in the 1949 Geneva Conventions and Additional Protocol I and a number of serious violations of IHL, some of which are considered war crimes irrespective of whether they were committed in international or non-international armed conflicts.
+These include most of the grave breaches listed in the 1949 Geneva Conventions and Additional Protocol I and a number of serious violations of IHL, some of which are considered war crimes irrespective of whether they were committed in international or noninternational armed conflicts.
 Offences specifically identified as war crimes in the Statute include:

-- rape, sexual slavery, enforced prostitution, forced pregnancy or other forms of sexual violence - conscripting or enlisting children under the age of 15 into armed forces or groups or using them to participate actively in hostilities.
+- rape, sexual slavery, enforced prostitution, forced pregnancy or other forms of sexual violence - use of children under the age of 15 to participate actively in hostilities.